|

 We pray for:

-We pray for all the sick in our community, particularly for Biju Joseph, Wendy Hope, Norma Wright, Bill McCloughen and Jennifer Murray and for those with ongoing illnesses.
-We pray for the recently deceased including Judy George & Matthew Dwe.
-We pray too for those whose anniversaries occur at this time.
+We pray for all those who are sick or recovering from surgery.
+We pray for the recently deceased including Michael Hickey and Djuanne Walker.
+We pray too for those whose anniversaries occur around this time.

 |